anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

   * Owners (NFVI, VNF, PTL, etc) documented
   * Security Compliance Satisfied (Refer to CNTT Chapter XXXX Security for additional tests, scans, and vulnerabilities validations)
-* Test Case Contributions
-  * VNF Developer/Supplier validations to be performed documented and supplied
-  * NFVI validations to be performed supplied (e.g. echo, manifest)
-  * Test to ensure users are added and have correct privileges for the tenant
-  * Test to ensure quota against submitted request for the respective tenant
-  * Test to ensure custom flavours against submitted request for respective tenants

-**Exit criteria**: NFVI Conformance testing should completed with following exit criteria:
+**Exit criteria**: NFVI Conformance testing should complete with following exit criteria:
 * All mandatory test cases should pass.
-* Test results collated, centralized, and normalized, with a final report generated showing status of the test scenario/case (e.g. Pass, Fail, Skip, Measurement Success/Fail, etc), along with traceability to a functional, or non-functional, requirement.
+* Test results collated, centralized, and normalized, with a final report generated showing status of the test scenario/case (e.g. Pass, Fail, Skip, Measurement Success/Fail, etc), along with trace-ability to a functional, or non-functional, requirement.

 <a name="2.7"></a>